open-edge-platform/geti-sdk/README.md

 Are you looking for a specific feature that is not listed here?
-Please check if it is implemented by one of the clients in the [rest_clients](geti_sdk/rest_clients) module, else feel free to open an issue or contribute a pull request (see the [CONTRIBUTING](CONTRIBUTING.md) guidelines).
+Please check if it is implemented by one of the clients in the [rest_clients](geti_sdk/rest_clients) module, else feel free to open an issue or [contribute](CONTRIBUTING.md) a pull request.

+## Try the notebooks

+To explore the SDK features through Jupyter notebooks, please see the detailed setup instructions in [notebooks/README.md](notebooks/README.md).

+## For developers

+Developers who want to modify the SDK source code should follow the development setup instructions in [CONTRIBUTING.md](CONTRIBUTING.md).